DeFi Lending

 Cons:

-- Yields are modest (comparable to money market rates, as expected for Treasury exposure)
+• Yields are modest (money market rates, as expected for Treasury exposure)

-- Access restrictions may apply based on jurisdiction and accreditation status
+• Access restrictions based on jurisdiction and accreditation

-- Relatively newer platform — long-term track record still being established
+• Relatively newer platform building long-term track record

 Best for: Investors seeking low-risk, yield-bearing on-chain assets with institutional-grade underlying collateral.